 Motivational Theories - an overview

 The need hierarchy theory by Abraham Maslow lists five need levels:

-- Safety needs: Need for safety and security like employment, resources, health and property
+- Safety needs: Need for safety and security like employment, resources, health, and property

 - Social needs: Need for love and belongingness

-- Self-esteem: Need for respect, recognition and freedom
+- Self-esteem: Need for respect, recognition, and freedom

 An employee works his/her way up this hierarchy and upon fulfilling any need level, aspires for the next one.
-For example, if an employee has received reward and recognition for his work, he will no longer be motivated by the need for self-esteem and would instead look forward to fulfilling his self-actualisation needs.
+For example, if an employee has received reward and recognition for his work, he will no longer be motivated by the need for self-esteem and would instead look forward to fulfilling his self-actualization needs.
 So organizations should identify the position of each employee in the need hierarchy and motivate him/her to reach the next level.

 Victor Vroom’s theory

-Victor Vroom’s expectancy theory states that a person’s motivation depends on three factors: expectancy, instrumentality and valence.
-It differentiates between the efforts put by a person, his/her performance and the final result.
+Victor Vroom’s expectancy theory states that a person’s motivation depends on three factors: expectancy, instrumentality, and valence.
+It differentiates between the efforts put by a person, his/her performance, and the final result.
 Victor Vroom argues that when employees have the liberty to make choices in their work, they mostly choose something which motivates them the most.